enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/resources.rst

 * Many resources are actually to be shared between payloads, such as a connection pool
 * Very often, the payload will expect to be returned the same resource when making multiple JNDI lookups, not a different one on each call.
-Once again, one would expect to be returned the same connection pool on each call, and definitiely not to have a new pool created on each call!
+Once again, one would expect to be returned the same connection pool on each call, and definitely not to have a new pool created on each call!
 * Some resources are dangerous to create inside the payload's context.
-As stated in :doc:`../jobs/writing_payloads`, loading a JDBC driver creates memory leaks (actually, classloader leaks).
+As stated in :doc:`../jobs/writing_payloads`, loading a JDBC driver creates memory leaks (actually, class loader leaks).
 By delegating this to the engine, the issue disappears.

 Singleton resources are created the first time they are looked up, and kept forever afterwards.

-As singleton resources are created by the engine, the jar files containing resource & resource factory must be available to its classloader.
+As singleton resources are created by the engine, the jar files containing resource & resource factory must be available to the engine class loader.
 For this reason, the jar files must be placed manually inside the $JQM_ROOT/ext directory (and they do not need to be placed inside the dependencies of the payload, even if it does not hurt to have them there).
 For a resource which provider is within the payload, being a singleton is impossible - the engine class context has no access to the payload class context.

-By default, the $JQM_ROOT/ext directory contains the following providers, ready to be used as singleton resources:
+By default, the $JQM_ROOT/ext directory contains the following providers, ready to be used as singleton (or not) resources:

 * the File provider and URl provider inside a single jar named jqm-provider
 * the JDBC pool, inside two jars (tomcat-jdbc and tomcat-juli)
 * the HSQLDB driver

 Besides the HSQLDB driver, which can be removed if another database is used, the provided jars should never be removed.
 Jars added later (custom resources, other JDBC drivers, ...) can of course be removed.
+Also of note: it is not because a jar is inside 'ext' that the corresponding resources can only be singletons.
+They can be standard as well.

 Examples